-Evaluation Standards OPA NRDA Analysis for the Mobile Street Boardwalk OPA NRDA Analysis for Centennial Trail Boardwalk of this project.
-A thorough environmental review of this alternative, including review under applicable environmental regulations, is described in Chapter 4 of the RP III/EA, and summarized below. this project.
+Likelihood of Success The alternative's goal of maintaining and increasing public recreational access to and enjoyment of BSNWR has a high likelihood of success.
+USFWS has demonstrated experience implementing a project of this type.
+It already successfully manages the Mobile Street Boardwalk infrastructure, which is now reaching the end of its useful life and needs to be reconstructed.
+Use data collected by the agency indicates sufficient public demand for the proposed components of this alternative.
+The alternative's goal of maintaining and increasing public recreational access to and enjoyment of BSNWR has a high likelihood of success.
+USFWS has demonstrated experience implementing a project of this type.
+Use data collected by the agency indicates sufficient public demand for the proposed components of this alternative.
+Avoids Collateral Injury Implementation of this alternative is not expected to result in either short- or long- term collateral injuries to natural resources that would outweigh the restoration benefits of this project.
+A thorough environmental review of this alternative, including review under applicable environmental regulations, is described in Chapter 4 of the RP III/EA, and summarized below.
+Implementation of this alternative is not expected to result in either short- or long-term collateral injuries to natural resources that would outweigh the restoration benefits of this project.
 A thorough environmental review of this alternative, including review under applicable environmental regulations, is described in Chapter 4 of the RP III/EA, and summarized below.
 Benefits More Than One Natural Resource or Service Update The primary NRDA benefit of this alternative is to provide and enhance recreational access and uses.
 The alternative would also contribute to preserving and restoring threatened and endangered species (e.g., Alabama beach mouse, piping plover) through the construction of infrastructure explicitly designed to enhance and support the protection of the habitats on which they depend (e.g., through prevention of erosion associated with the existing parking lot).
 The primary NRDA benefit of this alternative is to provide and enhance recreational access and uses.
 Natural resources, including wetlands, coastal, and nearshore habitats, would benefit from the use of sustainable, long-lasting composite materials for the boardwalk, and from keeping foot traffic out of sensitive areas and onto the boardwalk.
 Effects on Public Health and Safety Adverse impacts on public health and safety are not expected to result from implementing this alternative.
 To minimize public health impacts, USFWS would continue to provide maintenance and upkeep to ensure the safety of the proposed boardwalk.
 No major changes are expected to traffic patterns as a result of parking improvements, and consequently, no traffic impacts are anticipated.
 Porous pavement would be used and provide suitable cover for ADA- compliant access.
 Adverse impacts on public health and safety are not expected to result from this alternative.
 To minimize public health impacts, USFWS would continue to provide maintenance and upkeep to ensure the safety of the boardwalk.

-3.1 Summary of OPA Analysis
+Summary of OPA Analysis